Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

 \subsection{Optimal Prosumer Decisions: Insights and Intuitions}

-We consider a special case to gain insights into the structure of optimal prosumer decisions, leaving formal statements in Theorem~\ref{thm:OptSD} in Sec.\ref{subsec:OptProsDecn}.
-The discussions presented here also serve as intuitive arguments for a special case of Theorem~\ref{thm:OptSD} by leveraging the structural properties developed in the previous section.
+We consider a special case under the sufficient optimality condition to gain insights into the structure of the optimal prosumer decisions in Corollary \ref{corol:OptDec}, which has the same structure as that in Theorem \ref{thm:Myopic}.

 For simplicity, we assume that the prosumer has a single flexible demand ($K=1$) with utility function $U_t(\cdot)$ and marginal utility $L_t(\cdot) = \nabla U_t(\cdot)$.
 The storage is assumed to be lossless, \ie $\tau=\rho=1$, and the consumption limits constraint in (\ref{subeq:DeviceConstraint}) is ignored.
 Let $u_t^\ast:=(d_t^\ast,e_t^\ast)$ be the optimal consumption and storage decisions in interval $t$.